-Milk thistle (Carduus marianus), don’t get it confused with blessed thistle, is extraordinarily useful in the treatment of liver diseases such as alcoholic hepatitis, cirrhosis, liver poisoning, and viral hepatitis.
+Milk thistle (Carduus marianus), don’t get it confused with blessed thistle, is extraordinarily useful in treating liver diseases such as alcoholic hepatitis, cirrhosis, liver poisoning, and viral hepatitis.
 Milk thistle is one of the few herbs that have no real pharmaceutical equivalent.
 It reduces inflammation and is an antioxidant.
 Traditionally used for functional disorders of the liver and gallbladder, such as jaundice, it was also used to treat malaria.

 Today it is used for dyspepsia, toxic liver, and hepatic cirrhosis.
 The German Commission E has approved Carduus marianus for dyspeptic, liver, and gallbladder complaints.
-According to the German Commission E, Carduus marianus works in two ways: It alters the structure of the outer cell membrane of the liver cells to prevent toxins such as from food poisoning from getting inside the liver cells.
-Secondly, it stimulates the action of nucleolar polymerase A, which stimulates the regeneration of new, healthy liver cells.
+According to the German Commission E, Carduus marianus works in two ways: It alters the structure of the outer cell membrane of the liver cells to prevent toxins such as food poisoning from getting inside the liver cells.
+Secondly, it stimulates nucleolar polymerase A, which stimulates the regeneration of new, healthy liver cells.

 Protects pancreas against alcohol damage

 Synergistically working with Vitamin E as a liver-free radical scavenger.